-Fragility and impermanence at Parasol unit foundation for contemporary arts
+A major survey exhibition at Parasol unit foundation for contemporary arts

-Later in the year, a large body of works by Heidi Bucher (September 19 – December 9) goes on show for a major survey exhibition explore ideas of fragility and impermanence.
+At Parasol unit foundation for contemporary arts a large body of works by Heidi Bucher (September 19 – December 9) goes on show for a major survey exhibition explore ideas of fragility and impermanence.
 The enigmatic latex works, made by the Swiss artist in the last 20 years of her life, include a number of her Häutungen (skinnings) – pieces representing objects, clothing and architectural spaces created by pressing liquid latex into the surface, and peeling it off to create hanging and free-standing forms uncomfortably reminiscent of yellowing disembodied skin.

-Melodrama at The Photographers’ Gallery
+Making sense of digital life at The Photographers’ Gallery

-At the Photographers’ Gallery there’s a major mid-career exhibition of photographs and film works by American Photographer Alex Prager.
+At The Photographers’ Gallery there’s a major mid-career exhibition of photographs and film works by American Photographer Alex Prager.
 Silver Lake Drive (until October 14) presents more than 40 of the artist’s distinctive large-scale technicolour photos of hyper styled, high contrast, manufactured scenes.
 The melodramatic still images are accompanied by the artist’s film works.

 In contrast to Prager’s carefully orchestrated scenes the gallery also has an exhibition of work by the British documentary photographer Tish Murther.
 Works 1976 – 1991 (until October 14) reveals Murther’s mission to document the social instability and deprivation in Britain, while living it herself.

-A prince’s tour of India at The Queen’s Gallery
+Famous war photography at The Queen’s Gallery

-At the Queen’s Gallery a duo of exhibitions reveal the wonders of South Asia.
+At the Queen’s Gallery at Buckingham Palace a duo of exhibitions reveal the wonders of South Asia.
 Splendours of the Subcontinent: A Prince’s Tour of India 1875–76 and Splendours of the Subcontinent: Four Centuries of South Asian Paintings and Manuscripts (both until October 14) draw on the Royal Collection’s collection of South Asian paintings and Indian treasures, exploring the long-standing relationship between the British Crown and South Asia.

-It’s miserable being fabulous at the Royal Academy of Arts
+Two 20th century giants at the Royal Academy of Arts

-Later in the year, Renzo Piano: The Art of Making Buildings (September 15 – January 20 2019) charts the career of the prominent and celebrated architect Renzo Piano, whose iconic designs set him apart as one of the greatest architects of our time.
+At the Royal Academy of Arts Renzo Piano: The Art of Making Buildings (until January 20 2019) charts the career of the prominent and celebrated architect Renzo Piano, whose iconic designs set him apart as one of the greatest architects of our time.
 The exhibition incorporates rarely-seen drawings, models and photography relating to Piano’s work, which includes the Shard, The Pompidou Centre and the New York Times Building.